aircooledcafe/aircooledcafe/README.md

 - 🌱 I’m currently learning about CYber Security and studying a Computer Science with Cyber Securyt Batchelors Degree as the Open University.
 While also learning some Python and Javascript.
 - 📫 How to reach me: [Mastodon][mastodon], [twitter][twitter] or [my website][securelee]
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have two amazing dogs Penny and Amy.
+- ⚡ Fun fact: I have two amazing dogs Amy and Penny.

 ![dogs](images/dogs.png)